rust-lang/book/src/ch04-01-what-is-ownership.md

     some_string                              // some_string is returned and
                                              // moves out to the calling
-                                             // function.
+                                             // function
 }

-// takes_and_gives_back will take a String and return one. fn takes_and_gives_back(a_string: String) -> String { // a_string comes into
+// takes_and_gives_back will take a String and return one fn takes_and_gives_back(a_string: String) -> String { // a_string comes into
                                                       // scope